 From a writers' circle to a friend.
 Listen to how they tackle that dreaded brick wall or just throw some ideas around.
 Usually, your ideas to them will actually benefit you and vice versa.

 Let me explain.
 When you are writing, the characters are like people.
 They want things.
 Ask them what they want, and what you get may drive the story forward.

 Again, have your notebook handy.
 You might like to jot down the actions on screen: mood, atmosphere, dialogue.
 Write down how your own characters would act as if they were the actors in the film.
 You'll feel refreshed, full of ideas and ready to tackle that troublesome piece.

 Have a hearty meal before writing.
 Food is fuel for the imagination.

 Not as silly as it sounds.
-Even if ideas are coming faster than you can type/write, stop; you'll find stopping in mid-sentence is the perfect incentive to finish what you start, instead of staring helplessly at your screen, trying to find ways of carrying on.
+Even if ideas are coming faster than you can type or write, stop.
+You'll find stopping in mid-sentence is the perfect incentive to finish what you start, instead of staring helplessly at your screen, trying to find ways of carrying on.

-Usually the act of writing something far away from the piece you're working works well as you're taking a break or 'letting it cool'.
-Write something, anything from your diary to nonsense verse; at least you're still actively writing.
+Usually, the act of writing something far away from the piece you're working on works well as you're taking a break or letting it cool.
+Write something, anything from your diary to nonsense verse.
+At least you're still actively writing.
 A lot of the times during this time, an idea for your original work will creep in when you least expect it.